1920 Cork hunger strike: Newspaper coverage & support in the US

+End of strike and effects on survivors

-As the strike neared the end of October, after the death of Murphy, it was reported that three of the strikers, O'Donovan, Burke, and Kenny, were on the verge of death, with the Cork Constitution noting that they were "not expected to survive another day".
+As the strike neared the end of October (after the deaths of Fitzgerald and Murphy), it was reported that three of the strikers, O'Donovan, Burke, and Kenny, were on the verge of death, with the Cork Constitution noting that they were "not expected to survive another day".
 Despite this, the three of them, along with the six others still on hunger strike, survived for two more weeks, when the strike was finally called off by the orders of Arthur Griffith, the acting President of the Irish Republic.
 As it was increasingly clear that the British would not change their policy of refusing the hunger strikers' demands, he ordered the strike to end on 12 November 1920, saying: "I am of the opinion that our countrymen in Cork Prison have sufficiently proved their devotion and fidelity, and that they should now, as they were prepared to die for Ireland, prepare again to live for her".

 Despite its success in that regard, the strike still had long-lasting negative effects on its nine survivors.
 Five of them suffered early deaths following related health problems, while others, such as Peter Crowley, experienced ill health for the rest of their lives, something described in painful detail in Crowley's Military Service Pension File.